neptune-ai/docs/docs/how-to/track.rst

 **Forward ports via ssh tunnel**

-Open a new terminal on your machine and run:
+Open a new terminal on your local machine and run:

 .. code-block:: Bash

     ssh -L 8888:localhost:8888 ubuntu@public_dns_name &

+*(make sure that you put correct public_dns_name)*

-**Open jupyterlab server in your browser**
+**Open JupyterLab server in your browser**

-Go to `localhost:8888` and enjoy your jupyterlab server with Neptune!
+Go to `localhost:8888` and enjoy your JupyterLab server with Neptune!

+**Final result**

-Neptune extensions are enabled and NEPTUNE_API_TOKEN is already in the environment variable so you can run you experiments with no problems.
+Neptune extensions are enabled and ``NEPTUNE_API_TOKEN`` is already in the environment variable so you can work with Notebooks and run experiments with no problems.